 49. In Java, can two equal objects have the different hash code?

 No. It is not possible for two equal objects to have different hashcode.
 But two objects with same hashcode may or may not be equal.

 In my opinion, this is the common question in the series of Java Tricky Interview Questions and Answers too.

 50. How can we print an Array in Java?

 We can print an array by using methods of Arrays class.
 We can either use Arrays.toString() method or we can use Arrays.deepToString() method.

 Since array doesn’t implement toString() method by itself, just passing an array to System.out.println() will not print its contents.
 But we can use Arrays.toString() to print each element of an array.

+That’s part 1 in series of Java Tricky Interview Questions and Answers.
 Continue to reading the 100 Java Tricky Interview Questions and Answers (Part 2)